ministryofjustice/security-guidance/docs/email.md

 Never use auto-forwarding to forward emails from your MoJ business email address to another non-MoJ email address.
 In particular, never forward email from your MoJ business email address to a personal email address.

 There might be occasions when you have a genuine business need to auto-forward email to another email account, where the new address has the same or higher security standards.
 An example is forwarding from an MoJ business email address to another MoJ business email address.
-If you have business need for this, contact the Operational Security Team to discuss your requirements: [OperationalSecurityTeam@justice.gov.uk](mailto:OperationalSecurityTeam@justice.gov.uk).
+If you have business need for this, [ask](#contact-details) for help.

 ### Chain letters